thingsboard/thingsboard.github.io/_includes/docs/samples/sia-connect.md

 * TOC
 {:toc}

-In this comprehensive guide, we will walk you through the process of connecting an OPC-UA device to the ThingsBoard platform via SIA Connector.
+In this comprehensive guide, we will walk you through the process of connecting an OPC-UA device to the ThingsBoard platform via SIA Connect.

 The [SIA Connect](https://sia-connect.com/){:target="_blank"} is a tool that enables this process.
 By connecting your OPC-UA device to the ThingsBoard platform, you can monitor, control, and automate your devices in a highly scalable and flexible way.
 Stay tuned as we guide you step by step through this process.